projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ## Example: Template with Git Repository/Bucket Content

-The content within the Git repository or other sources referenced by a Sveltos ClusterProfile can also be a template[^1].To enable templating, annotate the referenced GitRepository instance with __"projectsveltos.io/template: true"__.
+The content within the Git repository or other sources referenced by a Sveltos ClusterProfile can be templates[^1].To enable templating, annotate the referenced `GitRepository` instance with __"projectsveltos.io/template: true"__.

 When Sveltos processes the template, it will perform the below.

 - Read the content of all files inside the specified path